Design files for Figma—building blocks that match the Telerik UI for Blazor components.

 Most pages contain multiple frames that group similar design assets.

-The Telerik UI Kits for Figma are flexible and fully customizable to your vision and needs.
-Furthermore, the UI kits enable the scalability of the changes that you apply to the design.
+The Telerik and Kendo UI Kits for Figma are flexible and fully customizable to your vision and needs.
+Also, the UI kits enable the scalability of the changes that you apply to the design.

-Once you achieve the desired look, you can publish the modified template as a library.
+Once you attain the desired look, you can publish the modified template as a library.

 Depending on your requirements, you can take advantage of three distinct levels of component customization: